Jack Mizel, CEO of Pride 365, shares seven suggestions for making your organisation more inclusive for transgender employees.

 Understanding is the foundation of creating an inclusive workplace for transgender individuals.
 Rather than assumption, discussion and respectful questions are the key.
 Open dialogue will lead the way to clearly understanding what both parties need to do, and know, to ensure a mutually beneficial working relationship.
 Conversation is the first step to breaking down barriers and gain the required understanding to assist transgender employees with feeling truly part of the company through acceptance and visibility.

-It’s no surprise millennials are driving the way for gender diversity and inclusion; 20% of this generation currently identify as LGBTQ+, compared to 7% of baby boomers and 12% of GenX.
-This results in a greater number of people being able to directly relate to the problems caused by gender exclusion and, therefore, pushing for changes necessary to create ongoing solutions.
-This generation, through greater diversity exposure, are more naturally empathetic of the issue’s others face.
+It’s no surprise millennials are driving the way for gender transitions diversity and inclusion; 20% of this generation currently identify as LGBTQ+, compared to 7% of baby boomers and 12% of GenX.
+This results in a greater number of people being able to directly relate to the problems caused by gender identity or expression exclusion and, therefore, pushing for changes necessary to create ongoing solutions.
+This generation, through greater diversity exposure and diversity trainings, are more naturally empathetic of the issue’s others face.
 Millennials also currently dominate the workforce and have more influence over policies, hiring, marketing, and business decisions, both from an employee and customer perspective.

 As people aren’t able to emulate experiences, this is not an exact science.
 You can only really know the personal journeys of transgender people from a lived perspective.
 Likewise, even if you are transgender, this doesn’t mean you will necessarily understand another transgender person either.
 No two journeys or stories are identical.
 Being similar to someone does not mean identical.
-Transgender is a broad term to cover many different people and it’s easy to get things wrong if you don’t take the right approach.
-I have detailed below seven things that can be done to help build a trans inclusive workplace.
+Trans people is a broad term to cover many different people and it’s easy to get things wrong if you don’t take the right approach.
+I have detailed below

 1. Open door policy